igortfcorrea/igortfcorrea/README.md

 # Hello, I'm Igor! 👋
 Senior Android Engineer focused on building scalable and maintainable mobile applications.

 Specialized in Kotlin-based Android development, modern mobile architecture (MVVM, MVI, Clean Architecture).
+Involved in all stages of the software development lifecycle, from requirements gathering to production monitoring.

 Strong background in offline-first architectures, performance optimization, and testing strategies.